-To file a Federal Fair Housing Compliant contact HUD's Fair Housing Complaint Intake, at 800-765-9372 or visit the HUD website and click the "File a Compliant" tab.
+To file a Federal Fair Housing Complaint contact HUD's Fair Housing Complaint Intake, at 800-765-9372 or visit the HUD website and click the "File a Complaint" tab.

-You may also file a local Fair Housing Complaint by contacting the City's Grants Department (see below).
-Additionally, you may file a State Fair Housing Compliant by contacting the Ohio Civil Rights Commission (OCRC) at 888-278-7101 or by visiting the OCRC website and clicking the 'Filing a Charge' tab.
+You may also file a local Fair Housing Complaint by contacting the City's Community Development Division (see below).
+Additionally, you may file a State Fair Housing Complaint by contacting the Ohio Civil Rights Commission (OCRC) at 888-278-7101 or by visiting the OCRC website and clicking the 'Filing a Charge' tab.

 Fair Housing, It's Your Right!

 The U.S. Department of Housing and Urban Development (HUD) enforces the Fair Housing Act which protects you against violations of your housing rights.
 The Fair Housing Act prohibits discrimination in housing because of:

 - Familial status (including children under the age of 18 living with parents or legal custodians; pregnant women and people securing custody of children under 18)

 The Fair Housing Act covers most housing with very few exceptions.
 It prohibits discrimination in the sale and rental of housing and in mortgage lending.

 What Is Prohibited

 No one may take any of the following actions based on race, color, national origin, religion, sex, familial status, or handicap:

 - Refuse to negotiate for housing